-Business process automation has the added benefit of being able to replicate tasks usually carried out by multiple people across multiple departments.
+BPA has the added benefit of being able to replicate tasks usually carried out by multiple people across multiple departments.
 For example, BPA software could be used to onboard a new employee by setting up new work accounts, scheduling training and inductions, and setting up payroll details.

-How business process automation is used
+How is business process automation used?

 Intelligent document processing (IDP)

-Database monitoring
+Database automation

-Business process automation software can be used to periodically read your database records, retrieve the results (according to your pre-defined rules and conditions) and then execute an automation.For example, a loyalty offer could be automatically sent to customers who have been on your database for X number of years.
+Company databases can be periodically checked for new or updated data, the results (according to pre-defined rules and conditions) can then execute a workflow automation.
+For example, a loyalty offer could be automatically sent to customers who have been on a database for a number of years.

 Database transformation

-The benefits of business process automation
+The benefits

-• - Repeatable tasks are more accurate when automated
+- - Repeatable tasks are more accurate when automated.

-• - Automating tasks frees up workers to focus on higher-value activities
+- - Automating tasks frees up workers to focus on higher-value activities.

-• - Reduces operational costs by streamlining workflow and manual labour
+- - Reduces operational costs by streamlining workflow and manual labour.

-• - Can improve customer satisfaction by providing rapid responses and quick issue resolution
+- - Can improve customer satisfaction by providing rapid responses and quick issue resolution.

-• - Automation can scale up to handle large amounts of data
+- - Automation can scale up to handle large amounts of data.

 BPA vs RPA – how they differ

-Business Process Automation Robotic Process Automation
+Business Process Automation | Robotic Process Automation |

-Automates processes with multiple steps Automates simple tasks
+Automates processes with multiple steps | Automates simple tasks |

-Makes existing processes more efficient Works alongside existing processes
+Makes existing processes more efficient | Works alongside existing processes |

-Requires access to databases, files, CRM and API etc for information exchange Works within existing UI's and desktops
+Requires access to databases, files, CRM and API etc for information exchange | Works within existing UI's and desktops |

-Designed to process high volumes very quickly Designed for lower throughput, limited by 'agents' running on users computers
+Designed to process high volumes very quickly | Designed for lower throughput, limited by 'agents' running on users computers |

 Step 1: Choose the right tool

-here are a whole host of different software providers and tools out there that can help you automate your business processes.
+There are a whole host of different software providers and tools out there that can help you automate your business processes.
 ThinkAutomation gives you the tools you need to start automating your workflows with minimal knowledge.

-Step 2: Find your repetitive tasks
+Step 3: Find your repetitive tasks

 Think about which tasks your business performs that are repetitive and could be automated.
 Once you identify processes that can be automated, you’re ready to implement actions.

-Step 3: Map out the process
+Step 4: Map out the process

 Understanding all the variables and moving parts of a business process will help you to automate the workflow.
 You can visualise your processes by drawing a process map, mapping out each step and identifying aspects that can be automated.

-Step 4: Set up your actions
+Step 5: Set up your actions

-Using ThinkAutomation’s 'If This Then That' logic rules, you can create a string of actions that execute when a parameter is met.
+Using 'If This Then That' logic rules, you can create a string of actions that execute when a parameter is met.

-Step 5: Monitor and measure
+Step 6: Monitor and measure

-Business process automation shouldn’t be a “set and forget” experience.
+Business process automation shouldn’t be a 'set and forget' experience.
 You will need to monitor the outcome of the automations, especially at the beginning when the automations are first implemented.

 If you monitor and measure your automations, you will be able to identify any issues and optimise our steps accordingly.